bucket3432/programmer-animeme-subs/README.md

 For most of these, a fansub release is taken and the dialogue is heavily modified and original typesetting is added.
 The styling of the subs is kept to add an air of legitimacy.

+These subs have only been tested with libass on Linux. mpv is recommended for playback.

 ## `continuous-deployment.ass`

 * **r/ProgrammerAnimemes post**: "[Continuous Deployment](https://www.reddit.com/r/ProgrammerAnimemes/comments/duk8tb/continuous_deployment/)" (posted 2019-11-11)